pulumi/foundational-training/module-05-pulumi-import/exercises/README.md

 ## Exercise 3: Bulk Importing Resources

 In this exercise you will learn how to bulk import resources (typically created manually in the console or via CloudFormation).
+This exercise uses a custom script using boto3 to generate a bulk import JSON file for use with the `pulumi import` command, but learners are welcome to take their own approach to gather resources for import, including handwriting the file.

+1. Deploy the CDK stack if your account/region has no VPCs or similar resources:

+    ```bash
+    cd cdk && cdk deploy && cd -
+    ```

+1. Install the dependencies for the account scraper script:

+    ```bash
+    # Modify the following command as necessary for your environment (venv, poetry, etc):
+    cd boto3 && pip install -r requirements.txt
+    ```

+1. Run the account scraper:

+    ```bash
+    python3 account_scraper.py > pulumi-import.json && cd -
+    ```

-Note that this script will import all VPCs and associated resources (subnets, route tables, etc.) in the account/region in which you run it.
+    Note that this script will scan all VPCs and associated resources (subnets, route tables, etc.) in the account/region in which you run it.

-TODO
+1. Create a Pulumi program:

+    ```bash
+    mkdir pulumi-import-exercise
+    cd pulumi-import-exercise
+    pulumi new aws-typescript -y
+    ```

+1. Import the resources you exported:

+    ```bash
+    pulumi import -f ../boto3/pulumi-import.json > index.ts -y
+    ```

+1. Run the `pulumi preview` command.
+Edit the program until the `pulumi preview` command shows no errors and no diff.
+The resources in this program are now under Pulumi management (although `pulumi import` protects them from deletion by default.)

+1. Finally, delete the stack with the imported resources in order to avoid accidentally modifying resources in your AWS environment:

+    ```bash
+    pulumi stack rm dev --force
+    ```

 ## Exercise 4: Coexist with Terraform by Consuming Terraform State File Outputs